Updated 1 week ago

 Final Takeaway

 In conclusion, by configuring a Conditional Access policy for Microsoft 365 Admin Portals, you can grant access to authorized administrators while keeping unauthorized intruders at bay.
-Moreover, you have the option to implement device-based Conditional Access policies, which add an extra layer of security to fortify your access controls.
+Additionally, features like device-based Conditional Access policies and session timeouts for the Entra portal provide an extra layer of security to your access controls.
 To further protect admin accounts, consider implementing regular audits of Microsoft 365 admin activities.
 This comprehensive approach ensures the protection of your critical resources and data, thereby enhancing your overall Microsoft 365 security.

 Hope this blog has helped you configure the Conditional Access policy for Microsoft 365 Admin Portals.
 If you have questions or need more information, please feel free to ask in the comments.
 Thank you for reading!